cmclane99/HelpHero-Chris/README.md

 The app would also recommend calling their emergency contact as well as hotlines.
 A possible feature of this to be implemented could be the option for a user to send a predefined text or notification to their emergency contact.
 ----------------------------------------------------------------------------------------------------------------------------------------------------------
+##Bio's

-3. Brayden Flaig: I'm a senior at EMU studying computer science and SAG.
+Brayden Flaig: I'm a senior at EMU studying computer science and SAG.
 I am 21 years old and plan on graduating hopefully in 2023.
 	I have been coding since I was 18 year old in high school Fentry Martin:I’m a Second Bachelor’s student at EMU majoring in Computer Science.
 	My first degree was a Bachelor’s in Art.
 I’ve been coding for about 5 years and I plan on graduation at the end of the Fall 2021 semester.